Background/ Why Is This Important?

 Child Health BC is exploring how BC Children's Hospital can fully optimize virtual care across all its patient programs and services.
 Virtual health has the potential to decrease the burden of travel for families, optimize scarce sub-specialists resources and to enhance access to follow-up care after hospital discharge.

 In 2014, Child Health BC initiated the first wave of virtual health initiatives with the introduction of Technology-Enhanced Access to Children's Care (TEACC), using technology to address gaps in equitable access to care across the province.

 - The launch of the Tele-Pediatric Intensive Care/Emergency Department (Tele PICU/ED) - a first of its kind in Canada which uses digital equipment to link local teams caring for critically ill children with real-time intensivist support and guidance; and

-- The enhancement of Telehealth connectivity in communities around the province, which increased the number of "pediatric enhanced" sites to 17.
+- The enhancement of Telehealth connectivity in communities around the province, which increased the number of "pediatric enhanced" sites.

 Both initiatives use Telehealth technology, a service that allows clinical experts to connect via videoconference link with patients and care teams across BC, including in remote and distant communities and First Nations communities.

 The benefits of Telehealth include helping reduce patient travel and impact on families, improving health outcomes for children discharged from hospital to home, and minimizing hospital admission or re-admission.